 Translation - Open up a Whole New World!

-Translation – it’s about languages, about cultures, and about how you can bridge the gap between them.
-It’s about exploring and explaining ideas, about finding the right words at the right time, and about being there when a business deal’s on the line and you’re the only person who can tell both sides what they’re saying to each other.
+Translation is about languages, about cultures, and about how you can bridge the gap between them.
+It’s about exploring and explaining ideas, about finding the right words at the right time, and about being there when a business deal is on the line and you’re the only person who can tell both sides what they’re saying to each other.

-On the BU Translation Programme, we’ll teach you how to produce good translations that are effective and professional.
+On the BA Translation Programme, we’ll teach you how to produce translations that are effective and professional.
 But we’ll also teach you about how and why translation phenomena arise – how and why cultures perceive things differently, and how you can negotiate those differences.

 During your degree, you’ll also have opportunities for student exchange overseas.
-We have an extensive network of universities abroad for you to choose from – be it the UK, US, or somewhere you hadn’t thought of, like Norway or even Estonia!
+We have a wide range of universities abroad for you to choose from – be it the UK, US, or somewhere you hadn’t thought of, like Norway or even Estonia!

 All of this is delivered by a group of staff who really care for their students in a way that’s special to BU, and whose academic credentials are second to none in the region.

-A scholarship, donated by a group of staff members in honour of Prof Jane Lai, provides an annual sum of HKD2000 to a Translation student who produces the best Honours Project (highest score in the Honours Project).
+- A scholarship, donated by a group of staff members in honour of Professor Jane Lai, provides an annual sum of HK$2,000 to a final year BATRAN student who produces the best Honours Project (highest score in the Honours Project).